qemqemqem/ClueEval/README.md

 ## Acknowledgments

-- Inspired by the works of Agatha Christie and other classic mystery authors.
+- Inspired by golden age mystery authors.
-- Powered by OpenAI's GPT models.
+- Narrative generation uses OpenAI's GPT models.
 - Anthropic Claude wrote most of the code, although I did some of the work too.
+I take responsibility for all the bugs.

 Happy mystery solving!